Berkshire Hathaway: Acquisitions

 In April 2007, Berkshire acquired 10.9% of BNSF Railway for $3.23 billion.
 In February 2010, the remaining portion that it did not already own was acquired for $26 billion.
 This was the largest acquisition to date in Berkshire's history.

 NRG (Nederlandse Reassurantie Groep) was acquired by Berkshire from ING Group in December 2007.

 Also in December 2007, when stresses that led to the 2008 financial crisis were forming, Berkshire created a government bond insurance company to insure municipal bonds, starting with New York State bonds.

 In 2008, Berkshire Hathaway acquired 60% of Marmon Group, a conglomerate owned by the Pritzker family for over fifty years that owned and operated companies that produce railroad tank cars, shopping carts, plumbing pipes, metal fasteners, wiring and water treatment products used in residential construction.
 Berkshire acquired the remainder of Marmon in 2013.

 In September 2011, Berkshire Hathaway acquired Lubrizol for $9 billion in cash.

 In March 2011, Berkshire Hathaway made its first foray into the Indian insurance sector with its non-direct subsidiary BerkshireInsurance.com.

 In 2012, Berkshire acquired Oriental Trading Company, a direct marketing company for novelty items, small toys, and party items for around $500 million.

 On October 2, 2014, Berkshire Hathaway Automotive, an auto dealership subsidiary, was created through the acquisition of Van Tuyl Group, the largest auto dealer in the nation that was still independently owned up to that date.
 In 2016, it was the fifth-largest auto dealership group, with ownership of 81 dealerships and revenues of $8 billion.

 In January 2016, Berkshire Hathaway acquired Precision Castparts Corp. for $32.1 billion.
 In 2020, Buffett said he overpaid for the company and wrote down its value by approximately $10 billion.

 In February 2016, Berkshire Hathaway acquired Duracell from Procter & Gamble for $4.7 billion in stock in P&G previously owned by Berkshire Hathaway.

 In 2017, Berkshire acquired 38.6% of truck stop chain Pilot Flying J for $2.8 billion, followed by the acquisition of an additional 41.4% of the company for $8.2 billion in 2023, and the remaining 20% in 2024 for $3 billion.
 It appointed two Berkshire Hathaway Energy executives as CEO and CFO of the company, retaining Jimmy Haslam as chairman.

 In October 2022, Berkshire Hathaway acquired insurance company Alleghany Corporation for $11.6 billion.
 As part of the transaction, Berkshire reduced the purchase price of the company by any fees that it paid investment bankers.
 This move was touted as an example of Warren Buffett's "disdain" for investment bankers.

-In October 2025, Berkshire acquired OxyChem, a subsidiary of Occidental Petroleum, in a $9.7 billion cash deal.
+In January 2026, Berkshire acquired OxyChem from Occidental Petroleum for $9.7 billion in cash.